 - Fun Size: Kinako is essentially a palm-sized Yahiko with shorter legs and generally rounder features.
 No wonder Zenko is instantly smitten when she saw her.

-- Freudian Trio: Of the three rulers of the Underworld, the Legislator is extremely laid-back and irresponsible (Id), the Executive is stern and efficient (Superego), the Justice is not as carefree as the Legislator, but isn't as uptight as the Executive either, and would often act as a mediator when the other two has an infighting (Ego).
+- Freudian Trio: Of the three rulers of the Underworld, the Legislator is extremely laid-back and irresponsible (Id), the Executive is stern and efficient (Superego), while the Justice is not as carefree as the Legislator, but isn't as uptight as the Executive either, and often acts as a mediator when the other two are fighting (Ego).

 - Genius Loci: The Mononokean is a demon that takes the form of a tearoom.
-It communicates with its inhabitants through writing on a hanging scroll.
+It communicates with those inside of it through writing on a hanging scroll.

 - Hollywood Exorcism: Averted.
 What exorcism entails here is simply opening a gate to the underworld for a demon to pass through.

 - Identical Stranger: Subverted.
-During his first excursion to the Underworld, Ashiya went after a demon whom he initially thought was Fuzzy due to their similar size, shape and build; but upon closer inspection, it looks nothing like Fuzzy.
-Despite this, Ashiya continues to call this second demon as Fuzzy's clone/Doppelgänger.
+During his first excursion to the Underworld, Ashiya goes after a demon whom he thought was Fuzzy due to their similar size, shape and colour; but upon closer inspection, it looks nothing like Fuzzy.
+Despite this, Ashiya continues to call this second demon Fuzzy's clone/Doppelgänger.

-- Mistaken Identity: At one point, the Justice is hanging around the city with Ashiya riding his back, while the Legislator and Abeno goes shopping.
+- Mistaken Identity: At one point, the Justice is hanging around the city with Ashiya riding his back, while the Legislator and Abeno go shopping.
 The shop owner recognizes the Legislator, who reveals that the Justice is also with him.
-Everyone then assume that Ashiya is the Justice, and thought that the actual Justice is some wild beast he had managed to tame.
+Everyone then assumes that Ashiya is the Justice, and thinks that the actual Justice is some wild beast he has managed to tame.

 - Mystical White Hair: A lot of the humanoid demons have white hair, such as Yahiko, Shizuku, the Legislator and the Executive.
 Fuzzy and his clone also have white fur.